auth0/ad-ldap-connector/README.md

 ##4.
 High availability

 High availability is achieved through multiple instances of the connector running simultaneously.

+1. Install the connector on the first machine and follow all the steps.
+Once you have the connection running with only one agent move to the next step.
-You need to simply install the connector on another machine.
-On Windows, just run the __MSI__ again.
-When the browser opens and requests entering the __Ticket URL__, close the window.
-Open File Explorer on the location the Connector is installed on (e.g. "\Program Files\ADLDAP Connector") and copy the `certs` folder and `config.json` from a previously configured connector instance here, overwriting any content that exists.
+2. Install the connector on the second machine, when the browser opens and requests entering the __Ticket URL__, close the window.
+3. Copy the `certs` folder and `config.json` from `c:\Program Files(x86)\Auth0\ADLDAP Connector` on the first machine to the same location on the second machine.
+4. Start the Auth0 ADLDAP agent on the second machine.
+5. Repeat from step 2 to 5 for every node you want to configure.

 ## Throubleshooting